Senior Servant Keith SavageSenior ServantSenior Servant Keith Savage

 Minister Duncan served his country in the U.S. armed forces, retiring as a Master Sergeant in the U.S. Air Force (20 years).
 He provided intelligence support, working jointly with U.S. Intelligence agencies.
 He currently serves as a team lead Cyber Analyst in Chantilly, Virginia.

 In May 1996, he graduated with a Bachelor of Computer Science from Park University in Parkville, Missouri.
 He earned a Master of Information Systems from American University in Washington, D.C. in May 2001 and a Master of Information Assurance from George Mason University in Fairfax, Virginia in May 2005.
-Minister Duncan graduated with a Master of Divinity from Regent University in Virginia Beach, Virginia in December 2016.
+Minister Duncan graduated with a Master of Divinity from Regent University in Virginia Beach, Virginia in December 2016, and Doctor of Ministry Degree from Howard University School of Divinity, Washington, DC in 2020.

 Minister of IT/Media Operations - Communications is the platform toward the advancement and conduit of technology to enhance and advance the mission, spiritual renewal, and proclamation of the Gospel by God’s grace, mediated through the atoning sacrifice of Christ Jesus our Lord, received by faith alone.
 Within the Communications Ministry, the MITMO’s responsibilities include, but are not limited to: